labviros/is-face-detection/README.md

 # Face Detector Service

 ![Example Image](https://github.com/labviros/is-face-detector/blob/master/etc/images/face.png)

+In a simplified way, a service on the Intelligent Space is a python (or cpp, etc.) application running in a docker container on a kubernetes plataform which orchestrate these containers across a set of hosts.

+This service detects faces in images, providing these detections in different ways.
+It runs on **CPU**.

 ## About :smile:

-This service detects faces in images.

 > Object Detection using Haar feature-based cascade classifiers is an effective object detection method proposed by Paul Viola and Michael Jones in their paper, "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001.
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 It is then used to detect objects in other images.
 [See more](https://docs.opencv.org/master/db/d28/tutorial_cascade_classifier.html)